ciao-project/ciao/CONTRIBUTING.md

 ```
        <component>: Change summary

-       More detailled explanation of your changes: Why and how.
+       More detailed explanation of your changes: Why and how.
        Wrap it to 72 characters.
        See [here] (http://chris.beams.io/posts/git-commit/)
        for some more good advices.